Caramel Cookie Bars have melt-in-your-mouth shortbread, a thick caramel layer, and a sprinkle of flaky sea salt to finish.

 Instructions

-- Preheat oven to 350°F (176°F) and prepare a 9×13-inch baking pan by lining with parchment paper, leaving an overhang for easy removal.
-Set pan aside.
+• Preheat oven to 350°F. Grease then line a 9 x 13-inch pan with parchment paper, leaving an overhang for easy removal.
+Set aside.

-- Add softened butter, granulated sugar, and powdered sugar to the bowl of a stand mixer.
-Beat on medium speed until smooth and creamy.
-Mix in vanilla and salt until just combined.
-Gradually add all the flour and mix until a soft dough forms; be careful not to overmix.
+• Add butter, granulated sugar, and powdered sugar to a stand mixer.
+Beat until smooth and creamy.
+Mix in vanilla and salt.
+Gradually add flour and mix until a soft dough forms.
+Do not overmix.

 Recipe Notes